Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/entando-hub.md

 2. From the Hub UI homepage, click on the gear icon at the top and select `API Key Management`.
 3. Click `Generate API Key`, enter a name and confirm with the blue generate button.
 Save the key for future reference.

-The API key is required to share the bundles and PBCs in a private Entando Hub catalog.
+The API key is required to share the bundles and PBCs in a private Villanova Hub catalog.
 Bundles can be initialized directly from the catalog by using the [ent bundle init command](../../docs/getting-started/ent-bundle.md#initialization) or by adding the registry in your App Builder and deploying it from that catalog as described below.

 ### Add a Catalog Registry
-Any enterprise Hub instance can be accessed from the Entando App Builder, with the right credentials.
+Any enterprise Hub instance can be accessed from the Villanova App Builder, with the right credentials.

 1. In the App Builder, go to the Hub from the left navigation bar and click `Select Registry`
 2. Choose `New Registry` from the drop-down menu
 3. Enter the Hub name and the API endpoint for the catalog:
-  * The API endpoint is `https://YOUR-BASEURL/entando-hub-application-152edaba/entando-hub-catalog-ms/appbuilder/api` where `YOUR-BASEURL` is the hostname of your Entando instance.
+  * The API endpoint is `https://YOUR-BASEURL/entando-hub-application-152edaba/entando-hub-catalog-ms/appbuilder/api` where `YOUR-BASEURL` is the hostname of your Villanova instance.

   * **Private Catalog**
      For a private Hub, the URL has an added catalog ID number from its HTTP address.
 Go to the published Hub page from the App Builder and find the address in the browser.
 The number after `/catalog/` is `YOUR-CATALOG-ID#`.